acast-tech/backend-assignment-review/README.md

 ## Provided materials

-- The readme for the candidate's assignment [can be found here](https://github.com/acastSthlm/backend-assignment-review/blob/master/README_ASSIGNMENT.md).
+- The specifiction for the task [can be found here](https://github.com/acastSthlm/backend-assignment-review/blob/master/README_ASSIGNMENT.md).
 - The PR submitted by the candidate [can be found here](https://github.com/acastSthlm/backend-assignment-review/pull/1).